kolinwj/perfectnumbers/README.md

 -  Enhance REST API helthcheck and monitoring, versioning and security.
 Improve documentation(using swagger) to improve readability.

+Specific to Apache CXF,
+- Simplicity and code first approach of Apache CXF allows build robust java REST APIs in both SOA and Microservice architectures.
+Feasible to write lightweight standard APIs.
+-  Recommend always follow best practice of Resources and URIs.
+In JAX-RS REST APIs resources are normally the nouns and coarse grained.
+Defining URIs should be descriptive, well structured and scoping information.
+-  Use Asynchronous client/server APIs to enhance the REST service throughput by non-blocking request handling.
+This would enhance the concurrency support when model operations are takes time.

 ## Limitations
 - Range of java long primitive to compute and find the next level of big prime numbers.
 Biginteger can be tried out for further attempt.